pixelpassion/drf-saas-starter/docs/activities.rst

 For more information on the usage of Django Activity Stream please read the documentation: http://django-activity-stream.readthedocs.io/en/latest/index.html

-Adding serializers to actstream_drf
+Adding serializers to activities
 -----------------------------------

 In order to access the information that you have created by the action, you need to define serializers for the models involved.

 .. warning:: Think about what serializer to use.
 Which fields should be serialized and transmitted?

-In ``serializers.py`` of actstream_drf change and add serializers to the to_representation method of ActionObjectGenericRelatedField.
+In ``serializers.py`` of activities change and add serializers to the to_representation method of ActionObjectGenericRelatedField.

 Accessing activities that correspond to a model